Channel 4 First Cut Pitch

 - Recent film school graduates or those from an alternative background such as editors or photographers will be considered but they will need to prove their passion and technical skill to the same standard as those who are more experienced or conventional backgrounds.

-Thanks for all your entries, and congratulations to these 5 pitchers, who you can see in action on Friday 14th June:
+Thanks for all your entries in 2013, and congratulations to these 5 pitchers, who pitched at the festival on Friday 14th June 2013: